-Nicknamed the “Wimbledon” in tribute to Rolex’s partnership with The Championships dating back to 1978, Roger Federer himself wore this exact dial during his record-breaking eighth Wimbledon title.
+Nicknamed the “Wimbledon” in tribute to Rolex’s partnership with The Championships that has spanned nearly half a century.
+The slate “Wimbledon” dial Datejust 41 carries the spirit of the courts where Roger Federer raised the trophy after his record eighth title.
 Perfect for a collector who likes history behind their pieces.

 Presents itself in mint condition with little to no signs of wear.
 The slate gray sunray dial steals the show, shifting like a mood ring between charcoal and silver as the wrist moves.
 The signature green Roman numerals pop out like fresh grass on Court 1.
 The 18K white gold fluted bezel is the stealth-wealth flex of the watch world.
 The three-link Oyster bracelet pulls off the same trick as the case itself, alternating between brushed satin outer links and a polished mirror center.